-Maybe you thought all that your employees were good at was performing usual business chores.
-Or maybe you already know how important their role is in building a strong brand image.
-As a brand, we think about success, develop plans, design marketing strategies and spend good money on advertisements but forget how powerful an asset lies among our own resources.
-One of the safest concepts to building a strong brand is valuing employees and developing enough confidence within them that they begin to feel a part of something bigger than a brand – a family.
+Employees are good at performing usual business chores.
+Perhaps, you already know how vital their role is in building a strong brand image.
+As a brand, we think about success, develop plans, design marketing strategies, and spend good money on advertisements but forget how powerful an asset lies among our resources i.e. brand advocates.

 Begin motivating those you already have.
 Employees will most certainly be your first resource.
 They are normal beings with connections online and offline.
-You, as a brand, are the only one responsible for how effectively you manage to get into their network.
+As a brand, you are the only one responsible for how effectively you manage to get into their network.

-Would People Believe a Company Employee?
+Would People Believe A Company’s Employee?

 It is highly unlikely that people who get to know this would go further to buy a cellphone from Y. Only an employee knows the quality measures its company takes in developing a product.
-A recommendation from a trustworthy employee advocate does contribute to building a good brand image.
+A recommendation from a trustworthy employee advocate does contribute to building the right brand image.

 To build trust within employees, it becomes imperative the senior management live the brand and set an example for others in the company.
 It goes a long way in detailing the success grid.

-Encouraging an employee may not involve any cost a lot of times which is just one of the many benefits of engaging your employees as advocates in your brand advocacy program.
+Encouraging an employee may not involve any cost a lot of times, which is just one of the many benefits of engaging your employees as advocates in your brand advocacy program.